leobip/leobip.github.io/_pages/go-watchtower.md

 ---

 ✍️ *Thanks for reading!
-This is more than a system — it’s the story of how real needs, resilience, and client trust shaped 25 years of development.*
+GoWatchtower is more than just a library — it’s the story of how a simple learning exercise grew into a personal project, shaped by real-world challenges and a few “what if…” moments.
+It’s been a journey of experimentation and growth, and who knows where it will lead next.*